Student Leadership Action Team

 In 2013 Kariong Mountains High School took on a leadership role in the development of a Central Coast Student Voice Project with other high schools in the area.
 As a result of this project each school developed a school plan to increase student voice in their school.
 That is, to create opportunities that would lead to students being more active and authentic partners in school governance, curriculum and assessment.

 The Leadership Action Team represents the start of this new direction in authentic student voice at Kariong Mountains High School.
 The team consists of students from Years 7 – 11, including the school captains, who are working with staff from the Student Leadership Team to develop process and protocols to increase the breadth of leadership opportunities across all years.
 Students have been involved in leadership conferences with other schools and are in the process of developing a leadership rubric to allow students to individualise leadership pathways and maximise participation and recognition.
-It is hoped that this rubric will be in place for the start of 2015.

 Peer Support at Kariong Mountains High School aims to assist students with a smooth transition from primary to high school.
 Our leaders meet throughout Term One with their Year 7 groups to familiarise them with school routines and procedures and to discuss issues of concern.
 They follow a program that provides activities to prompt discussion and proactively support students by addressing common issues in an open forum.